interstar/grabquora/README.md

 "Which do people who program in Python like best : Strawberry or Vanilla?" you'd overwrite the earlier question.

-A "hashing" function takes a piece of text and is *almost* certain to come up with a unique code-number based on it, so I'm using a hashing function to generate a name from the question which is short(ish), but almost certainly unique.
+A "hashing" function takes a piece of text and is *almost* certain to come up with a unique code-number based on it, so I'm using a hashing function to generate a filename from the question which is short(ish), but almost certainly unique.

 Q : I looked inside the file and its weird.

 A : I'm storing answers in JSON format.
 A very simple data-structure that most pramming languages can handle very easily.
 (More easily than XML in most cases.)